sphinx-gallery/sphinx-gallery/README.rst

     are **Sphinx >= 4** and Pillow, which we use for scaling images.

 .. note::
-    Sphinx-Gallery has also support for scraping images from packages like Matplotlib, Seaborn, and PyVista.
+    Sphinx-Gallery has also support for scraping images from Matplotlib and Matplotlib based packages such as Seaborn, and PyVista.
 We recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.

 .. installation-end-content